click-flow/docker-images/lambda-hydrator/v1/README.md

 # ClickFlow lambda-hydrator docker image

-This image is a platform agnostic API Gateway to invoke AWS lambda functions purpose built to work within the CloudEvents + Rapids, Rivers, and Ponds software architecture.
+This image is a platform agnostic API Gateway to invoke AWS lambda functions purpose built to work within the CloudEvents + Rapids, Rivers, and Ponds software architecture in mind.

 ## Usage